fcadusims-droid/KESTLER-REPO/PROJECT_D_GDD.md

 ## 10.7 — End of the Line — Optional Permadeath Mode

 In standard mode, Kenny's death is narrative — he can die and continue, with consequences that are reflected in the world but without ending the journey.

-This is consistent with the fiction: permanent death within the simulation is a fact of the universe that Kenny discovers throughout the story, not a system imposed on the player from the start.
+The honest reason for this design is accessibility and retention: permadeath would make Project D inaccessible to most players and is incompatible with the experience this game is trying to create for the widest reasonable audience.
+The lore establishes that death inside the simulation is permanent — but that lore fact does not obligate the standard game to impose permadeath mechanics.
+Many games set in dangerous worlds do not kill the player permanently.
+The lore and the mechanics serve different purposes and do not need to be identical.

+What the standard mode does instead: death has real world consequences — time passes, NPCs react to what happened, certain situations change permanently.
+The world registers that Kenny almost didn't make it.
+That is enough weight for the standard experience.

-**The End of the Line mode** — where Kenny's death permanently ends the session, in alignment with the simulation's rules — is on the development horizon as an optional layer for those who want the full experience of what the lore establishes.
+**The End of the Line mode** — where Kenny's death permanently ends the session — exists as an optional layer for players who want the full mechanical expression of what the lore establishes.
+This mode is not a "truer" version of the game.
+It is a harder one, for a specific kind of player, with the specific satisfaction that comes from playing under real stakes.

-**This mode only exists healthily after the base game is in sufficient stability** so that unjust deaths are a real exception, not a constant risk.
+**This mode only ships after Tier 1 and Tier 2 are stable and tested.** Permadeath is only satisfying when deaths feel earned.
+A permadeath mode built on top of a game with unresolved edge cases, unjust collision deaths, or poorly telegraphed threats does not deliver the intended experience — it delivers frustration.
+The mode waits for the foundation to deserve it.

 ---